Thaddäus Haenke: Malaspina expedition

 For the next quarter-century, Haenke continued his botanical exploration of Bolivia, Peru and Brazil.
 In 1801 he made one of his most memorable discoveries, the giant water lily, Victoria amazonica, with a six-foot wide lily pad.
 In addition, Haenke maintained his own botanic garden, owned a silver mine and served as the local physician in his adopted home town, Cochabamba.
 He is also credited with establishing the manufacture of saltpeter in Chile and helping to start the glass industry there.

 Although he had always hoped to return to Europe, Haenke died unexpectedly in 1816 when he was accidentally poisoned by his maid.

 Legacy

 When Malaspina returned from his voyage he became embroiled in a dispute with Spain's minister, Manuel de Godoy, and was subsequently imprisoned for seven years.
 As a result, the official expedition report went unpublished for nearly a century, and many of the expedition's reports and findings were never released.

-Haenke's botanical collections consisting of more than 15.000 specimens were found in Cadiz after his death.
+Haenke's botanical collections consisting of more than 15,000 specimens were found in Cádiz after his death.
 They were bought in 1821 by the Czech National Museum and transferred to Prague.
-The Czech botanist Carl Bořivoj Presl spent nearly 15 years producing the "Reliquiae Haenkeanae" (published from 1825 to 1835), a work based on Haenke's botanical specimens collected in the Americas and the Philippines and purchased in Cadiz.
+The Czech botanist Carl Borivoj Presl spent nearly 15 years producing the "Reliquiae Haenkeanae" (published from 1825 to 1835), a work based on Haenke's botanical specimens collected in the Americas and the Philippines and purchased in Cádiz.
 The work was produced together with an exsiccata series Six volumes were produced but ultimately the work remained unfinished due to a lack of funds.